emmasherman/Data_146test/Project3.md

 ![ridge2](ridge_nozip_act.png)

 Similaryly to when we ran the models for with the charleston asking price, the model does not perform much better as seen in the charts above.
 For the first two models there is little correlation in the points on the scatterplots and the ridge regression graph shows that the points do not create a curve with a point at the top of the curve where all the points meet, like a strong outcome would have.
 Instead the ridge regression graph shows points all over the place with no correlation between them.
+As you can see in the graphs for both the actual and asking price data, there is not much correlation between the selected features and targets.

 ## Go back and also add the variables that indicate the zip code where each individual home is located within Charleston County, South Carolina.
 Train and test each of the three previous model types/specifications.
 What was the predictive power of each model?
 Interpret and assess your output. ##